“Splish, splash I was takin’ a bath”

 • Install grab bars or balance assist bars on tub side or shower wall and on the wall where extra support is needed around the toilet area.
 Permanently installed, as well as removable clamp-on models are available.

 • Consider purchasing a floor-to-ceiling vertical rod sometimes referred to as a safety pole that is easy to remove or relocate for use in strategic locations where extra support is needed.
 The Stander Safety Pole with or without the Curve Grab bar is a great item for support.
-Click here to see our Stander Line of Products.

 • Purchase a bathtub or shower seat made of sturdy molded plastic or padded vinyl for added comfort if preferred for those with poor standing balance or general weakness.
 They are available with or without backs, height adjustments, and heavy-duty models to accommodate greater weight capacities and slip-resistant rubber feet or foldaway portable models.